rishikapadia7/fydp-acoustics-test-rig/README.md

 ### Mic Robot
 mic_robot(uint16 x, uint16 y, uint16 z)

 NOTE: x, y, and z are measured in centimeters relative to origin of acoustic platform.

-mr,x,y,z
+This will actually be implemented in Matlab, and the Arduino code will be minimal so that it only processes the pin number, continuous servo angle for direction/speed, period of time to spin in ms.

+### Rotate Continuous Servo

+rcs, motorNumber, angleStart, angleStop, duration

 ## Matlab Naming Conventions Used